 The trust factor is a major factor when you’re deciding which cloud solution to use.
 You are, after all, going to keep all of your user data and probably the data critical to your business’ operations on their servers.
 If you going to be posting medical data that needs to be protected in accordance with HIPAA standards or financial data that requires an extra layer of protection, make certain the service provider meets the industry standards for such.
 How are they protecting your data?
 If the vendor doesn’t use their own data center and cloud technology, what does their service provider do to protect your data?

 Price cannot and should not be your overall deciding criteria.
 After all, the cheapest service may lack the memory space or support that you need.
 You’ll also pay for the services you use, such as the number of users accessing the site and the number of transactions processed.
 Cloud service providers tend to charge based on “tiers” or levels of service.
-You can learn more about cloud storage tiers and their prices here.
+You can learn more about cloud storage tiers and their prices here and about SaaS pricing strategies here.
 When you’re shopping for a cloud service provider, determine your needs now and in the near future.
 Then compare the overall value of each provider’s package.
 You might want to pay a little more per month for an automatic backup of your data that is easily restored if there is a problem.
 If maintenance and support are included at a higher tier and you expect to hit that volume of transactions soon, it may be worth paying for the higher tier now and locking in the rates.

 A business may have an excellent service plan at an affordable price and say they meet industry standards.
 The experience of their customers may prove otherwise.
 You can find this out by checking their reviews.
 Reading reviews on a variety of sites, not just the business’ chosen testimonials posted on their website, allow you to really know if they respond to tech support calls in a timely manner.
 You’ll learn if they actually meet the terms of their Service Level Agreement or if you have to have an SLA in order to get that fast turnaround on a memory space increase or restoration.
 Reviews may be the only way to learn about data loss from mistakes by the service provider.